mars-project/mars/docs/source/install.rst

     b.execute(session=sess)  # run b

+.. _local_cluster:

 Local cluster
 -------------

 Users can start the distributed runtime of Mars on a single machine.
 First, install Mars distributed by run

 .. code-block:: bash